VishaK-N/adf_project/README.md

 # Healthcare AR management using Azure Data Factory

-This Azure Data Factory (ADF) project focuses on processing and transforming data from the healthcare Accounts Receivable (AR) domain to support better business evaluation and decision-making.
+This Azure Data Factory (ADF) project focuses on processing and transforming data from the Healthcare Accounts Receivable (AR) domain to support better business evaluation and decision-making.

 ## Project Description: